aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 ﻿---
-title: Specify Save Options – Aspose.Words for С++
+title: Specify Save Options in C++
 articleTitle: Specify Save Options
 linktitle: Specify Save Options
 description: "Aspose.Words for C++ enables you to set advanced properties when saving a document.
 This allows you to more accurately control the save process."